-Our President provides input to the Committee on the level and design of compensation elements for the Named Executive Officers and other Executive Officers.
-Our Executive Vice President and Chief Financial Officer and Executive Vice President - Human Resources join the President in Compensation Committee meetings to provide perspective and expertise relevant to the agenda.
-Management supports the Committee's activity by providing analyses and recommendations developed internally or with the assistance of external consulting firms other than the Committee's consulting firm.
-During fiscal year 2014, technical guidance to management on executive compensation matters came primarily from the professional services firm Towers Watson.
+Our Co-Presidents provide input to the Committee on the level and design of compensation elements for the Named Executive Officers and other Executive Officers, excluding themselves.
+Our Executive Vice President - Human Resources joins the Co-President(s) in Compensation Committee meetings to provide perspective and expertise relevant to the agenda.
+Management supports the Committee's activity by providing analyses and recommendations developed internally or occasionally with the assistance of external consulting firms other than the Committee's consulting firm.
+Management did not utilize any external consultants for such assistance in 2015.